We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Here are a few natural ways to soften your stool:
+Here are a few of them:

 There are two kinds of fiber: solubleandinsoluble.
 Soluble fiber soaks up the moisture in food and slows digestion.
 This can help keep you regular if you make it part of your daily routine.
 Insoluble fiber adds bulk to your stool and can help to quickly relieve constipation as long as you drink enough fluid to push the stool through.
 Insoluble fiber has the added benefit of getting toxins out of your body quicker.

-Good sources of soluble fiber are: oranges, apples, carrots, oatmeal, and flax seed.
+Good sources of soluble fiber include:

-Good sources of insoluble fiber are: nuts, seeds, fruit skins, and dark leafy vegetables.
+Good sources of insoluble fiber include:

 Stool becomes hard, clumpy, and possibly painful when it doesn’t have enough water content as it enters the colon.
 This can occur for numerous reasons, including stress, travel, and as a side effect of medications.
 Besides hard stool, dehydration makes a person feel more stressed, which can further complicate digestive problems.

 Mineral oil is a lubricant laxative.
 When delivered orally, it can promote bowel movement by coating the stool as well as the bowel in a waterproof film.
 This keeps the moisture within the stool so that it passes easier.
 Mineral oil laxatives are available here.
 Laxatives are meant for short-term use only, so don’t use them for more than 2 weeks.

 Studies also show that olive oil and flaxseed oil can be as effective as mineral oil for treating constipation in people being treated for kidney failure.
 Pregnant women shouldn’t take mineral oil.
 Talk to your doctor before you use mineral oil on children.